 Marketing Communications Managerhclave@atlbeltline.org(404) 477-3662 (Office)

-Heather Clavé brings ten years of experience in communications, marketing, and public relations to ABI.
+Heather Clavé brings over ten years of experience in communications, marketing, and public relations to ABI.
 She previously served as communications director for The GLOBE Academy, where she created and implemented a strategic communications and branding plan from the ground up.
 She also spent seven years at the Consulate General of France in Atlanta, managing communications and public relations for the French Ministry of Foreign Affairs in the U.S. Southeast.
 Clavé holds a B.A. in Multinational Business Operations and an M.A. in French from Florida State University.
-She can be found biking on the BeltLine with her husband and son.
+She can be found on the BeltLine with her husband and sons.

 Front Desk Office Coordinator(404) 477-3003 (Main Office)